Coderdivine/c-projects/README.md

 # C-Projects

-This repository contains a collection of projects implemented in the C and C++ programming language.
+This repository contains a collection of projects implemented in the C or C++ programming language.
 The projects cover various domains and concepts, serving as examples and learning resources for individuals interested in C programming and application development.

 ## Table of Contents